NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

 for readability and is never read/used in this code.

-To enable this persistence-plugin, add the following to your akka *application.conf*-file:

-    include classpath("akka-tools-json-serializing")

 It would be a good idea to use this with the *JacksonJsonSerializer*-module, but it is not mandatory.

-You have to initialize it with a working DataSource, schemaName and an objectMapper by calling this method before use:

-    no.nextgentel.oss.akkatools.persistence.jdbcjournal.JdbcJournal.init( JdbcJournalConfig(dataSource, schemaName, fatalErrorHandler) );

 Special PersistentView-feature